ionlyseespots/ambient-design/README.md

 # Ambient

-[Ambient] (http://ionlyseespots.github.io/ambient-design) is a methodology for creating layout.
+[Ambient] (http://ionlyseespots.github.io/ambient-design) is a semantic grid system.

 Our goal is to deliver a lean, lightweight semantic grid system for HTML elements, attributes and values while also maintaining a separation from content that adapts across different devices.